Staff Recipes for the Big Game

 Step 2: Boil your water (adding a spoonful of butter, a hint of salt, and some oregano is optional) and cook your noodles.

-Step 5: Drain noodles and set to the side
+Step 5: Drain noodles and set them to the side

-Step 5: In a small Squared Glass pan layer you cooked noodles, Ground beef mixture, salsa, and cheese(optional). repeat once or twice depend on how deep your pan is, your layer at the very top add Cheese.
+Step 5: In a small Squared Glass pan layer you cooked noodles, Ground beef mixture, salsa, and cheese(optional). repeat once or twice depending on how deep your pan is, your layer at the very top adds Cheese.
 Bake for about 20-25 minutes.

 Kara Potato Bacon Casserole